top of page

 CTA Timeline

 The Corporate Transparency Act (CTA) and its reporting provisions became effective on January 1, 2024.
 The CTA requires existing and newly formed legal entities to file certain beneficial entity information (BOI) and entity information with the Financial Crimes Enforcement Network (FinCEN), a division of the U.S. Department of the Treasury.
-Filing remains voluntary while litigation is pending and we await a Supreme Court ruling.

 Court